-The morphometric data obtained for each rat were averaged per experimental group, and the standard deviation of the mean (SD) was calculated.
+The morphometric data obtained for each rat were averaged per experimental group, and the standard deviation (SD) was calculated.
 One-way analysis of variance (ANOVA) followed by a Tukey test was used to compare differences between the groups.
 A probability value of 5% or less was considered statistically significant.
+Ethics: All animal procedures were approved by the Animal Care Committee of the Faculty of Veterinary Medicine, University in Skopje (No. 0201-4506/2) and followed the instructions provided in the EU Directive 2010/63/EU.